-These auditing and reporting guidelines have been prepared to assist the independent public accountant (auditor) in examining and reporting on the financial statements of CMHCs and MSOs in Colorado.
-OBH and HCPF encourage the maximum possible uniformity in financial reporting.
+These auditing and reporting guidelines have been prepared to assist the independent public accountant (auditor) in examining and reporting on the financial statements in Colorado.
+BHA and HCPF encourage the maximum possible uniformity in financial reporting.

 The actual conduct of the financial audit is governed by Generally Accepted Auditing Standards and other authoritative pronouncements of the profession particularly the AICPA Audit and Accounting Guide, Health Care Entities, as well as the requirements contained elsewhere in this guide.